upandrii/debug-backtrace/README.md

 Installation
 	1. Download or clone the plugin repository.
-	2. Upload the debug-backtrace folder into your WordPress site’s /wp-content/plugins/ directory.
+	2. Upload the wp-backtrace-viewer folder into your WordPress site’s /wp-content/plugins/ directory.
 	3. Activate the plugin through the WordPress admin panel (Plugins > Installed Plugins > Debug Backtrace).
 	4. Ensure that WP_DEBUG and WP_DEBUG_DISPLAY are enabled in your wp-config.php file.